justvr/balkan-bread/src/pages/blog/27-12-2020-celebrate-a-lovely-loud-new-year-in-berlin/index.en.md

 keywords: 'celebrate, new year, 2020, 2021, silvester, fireworks, new year’s eve'
 lang: 'en'
 path: '/en/vatrometom-u-novu-godinu-u-berlinu'
-title: 'Celebrate a Lovely Loud New Year in Berlin'
+title: 'Celebrate a Loud New Year in Berlin'
 ------

 Even before I moved to Berlin, I’d heard big things about how they celebrated New Year’s Eve.
 And I didn't really believe it until I saw it.